-Prerequisite: MED 140 Corequisite: None Local Prerequisite: Enrollment in the Medical Assisting program Local Corequisite: None
+Prerequisite: MED 140 Corequisite: None

 This course is designed to expand and build upon skills presented in MED 140.
 Emphasis is placed on advanced exam room procedures.
 Upon completion, students should be able to demonstrate enhanced competence in selected exam room procedures.